Cloud-V/blog.cloudv.io/_authors/shalan.md

 avatar: /assets/members/shalan.png
 hierarchy: 0
 ---
-Professor Mohamed Shalan, Ph.D. is one of the founders and is the primary investigator of the Cloud V platform.
+Professor Mohamed Shalan, Ph.D. is one of the founders and is of the principal investigators of the Cloud V platform.
 The platform itself was inspired by his struggles with proprietary toolchains with respect to education.